lets-flourish/lets-flourish.github.io/blog/nhs-donations.md

 			<a href="https://shop.wearelumberjack.co.uk/collections/buy-a-meal-for-an-nhs-worker">Buy an NHS worker a meal</a>
 			<h5  class="mt-4">Crosstown Doughnuts</h5>
 			<p>
 				The arrival of that signature black box of Crosstown Doughnuts is enough to make even the most hardworking of offices (home offices for now!) grind to a halt.
-Now they’re allowing you to order doughnuts to be sent to hospitals so our NHS heroes can enjoy one of their delicious round treats.
+Now you can order heavily discounted doughnuts to be sent to hospitals so our NHS heroes can enjoy one of their delicious round treats.
 			</p>
 			<a href="https://www.crosstowndoughnuts.com/doughnut-donation/">Make a Doughnut Donation</a>
 			<h5 class="mt-4">Yard Sale Pizza</h5>